-Let Daylight Recovery Services Help with Opioid Addiction
+Let Daylight Recovery Services Help with Opioid Addiction in Riverside County

 Opioids are a class of drugs that include the illegal drug heroin, synthetic opioids such as fentanyl, and pain relievers available legally by prescription, such as oxycodone, hydrocodone, codeine, morphine, and many others.
 Opioid pain relievers are meant to be prescribed by a doctor and taken for a short period of time.
 But opioids are often misused because they can create a euphoric feeling in addition to pain relief.
 Even just a short period of use can lead to opioid addiction, overdosing, and even death.
 If you or a loved one has become addicted, professional opioid abuse treatment can be critical for recovery.